-Will Ferrell graduates to his first solo leading role with flying colors in a holiday comedy about a clueless innocent who saves Christmas and fosters a renewed sense of family in his reluctant father.
-Sweet-natured outsider fantasy neither skimps on nor overplays its sentimentality, which should make it a major family audience draw through the holidays.
+Will Ferrell graduates to his first solo leading role with flying colors in “Elf,” a disarming holiday comedy about a clueless innocent who saves Christmas and fosters a renewed sense of family in his reluctant father.
+Recalling seasonal comedies like “The Santa Clause” and the child-as-adult humor of “Big,” the film feels slightly stitched together rather than having the assured classical storybook flow of, say, “Shrek.”
+But the sweet-natured outsider fantasy neither skimps on nor overplays its sentimentality, which should make it a major family audience draw for New Line through the holidays.

 While the Nov.
 7 release date seems marginally early for the Christmas market, the same timeslot has been successfully mined in years past by “The Santa Clause” and “The Santa Clause 2,” which respectively grossed $144 million and $139 million on domestic release.

 Grouped with “Freaky Friday” and “School of Rock,” “Elf” represents another solid entry in a better-than-average season for studio family comedies.
 And while it seems unlikely to transcend age barriers to the extent of the Jack Black vehicle, this second outing as director for actor Jon Favreau has a hint of adult edge thanks to Ferrell’s spirited mix of absurdity, naivete and physicality, plus enough agreeably off-color humor to counter its cuteness.